LucHermitte/vim-compil-hints/README.md

 - When the quickfix list changes (background compilation with [BuildToolsWrapper](https://github.com/LucHermitte/vim-build-tools-wrapper/)), the balloons stop displaying anything.
-- Test UTF-8 glyphs when icons cannot be used
-- Listen for `QuickFixCmdPost`, avoid parsing multiple times when doing background compilation...
+- Ask fontconfig `fc-list`, when recent enough, which UTF-8 codepoints could be used.
+- Check the behaviour with encodings other than UTF-8.

 ## History
+* V 1.1.0.
+    * Automatically active the signs and ballons on quickfix related commands.
 * V 1.0.1.
     * Detect when XPM icons cannot be used.
-    * USe the first UTF-8 glyphs
+    * Use the first UTF-8 glyphs
 * V 1.0.0.
     * The XPM icons used come from Vim source code, they're under [Vim License](doc/uganda.txt).